Carbon intensities

 Applicants can use:

-• The approved version of GHGenius, a life cycle assessment modelling tool
+• The approved version of GHGenius, a life cycle assessment modelling tool.
+The approved version can be found in information bulletin RLCF-011 - Approved Version of GHGenius and Global Warming Potentials

 • An alternative method to calculate the proposed CI of all or some of the life cycle components

-• You need approval to use an alternative method prior to submitting a CI application.
-Submit a request to the director and include supporting documentation to show the proposed method is more accurate than the approved version of GHGenius
+• It is recommended to get approval to use an alternative method prior to submitting a CI application.
+Submit an alternative method request to the director and include supporting documentation to show the proposed method is more accurate than the approved version of GHGenius

-• Reviews of alternative methods generally take longer than reviews based on GHGenius
+• Reviews of alternative methods generally take longer than standard reviews

 Find more information about requirements for proposing the use of an alternative method in information bulletin RLCF-025 Use of Alternative Methods of Determining Carbon Intensities.